Black people are seriously underrepresented in both the vegan community and the travel community.

 Kendra Lewis describes herself as a girl who has a crush on the world.
 On her IG account and on her YouTube channel, she shows you how to travel like a local and learn about the local language and culture in the places you visit.
 All while eating a raw vegan diet.

 Taneka is from the Bahamas, hence the name “The Island Vegan”.
-On her IG account and on her blog she mainly shares vegan recipes, but you’ll also find some travel content there, including on Greece and Costa Rica.
+On her IG account she mainly shares vegan recipes, but you’ll also find some travel content there, including on Greece and Costa Rica.

 And since her blog’s tagline is “vegan recipes, lifestyle and travel tips from an island girl”, keep watching for more travel content from her in the future.